charlie-test-org-001/test-001/README.md

 - Q: How does the ocean say hello?
   A: It waves.

-- Q: Why don't scientists trust atoms?
+- Q: Why did the bicycle fall over?
-  A: Because they make up everything.
+  A: Because it was two-tired.